 Principles upheld: another referendum defeated

-The enmity, suspicion and open hostility between left and right continued into the McCarthy, Menzies and Cold War era.
+Emnity, suspicion and open hostility between left and right continued erupted after the ’39-‘45 The Cold War era brought new tensions.

 The Hon.
 Michael Kirby (AC, CMG) recalled in a speech given at Sydney University — The Declaration of Human Rights, H.V.
 Evatt and Liberty in Australia — how he had viewed ASIO files kept on his step-grandfather Jack Simpson.
 Simpson was considered by the State to be another “Red under the bed”